Daiveez/Prediction-Models-/README.md

-This model predicts a preferred housing area
+This is a ML model that makes use of supervised learning algorithm to predict preferred housing areas